Bersiap

-The period ended with the departure of the British military in 1946, by which time the Dutch had rebuilt their military capacity.
-Meanwhile, the Indonesian revolutionary fighters were well into the process of forming a formal military.
-The last Japanese troops had been evacuated by July 1946.
+Instances of wanton violence had decreased by the time British forces withdrew in 1946 and after the Dutch had rebuilt their military capacity in the region, though revolutionary and intercommunal killings continued into 1947.
+Meanwhile, the Indonesian revolutionary fighters were well into the process of forming a formal military and stemming violent excesses.
+The last troops of the former Imperial Japanese Armed Forces had been evacuated by July 1946.